Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 Why is this a problem?

-Hanging can permanently stretch the product into the wrong shape.
+Hanging can permanently stretch the item into the wrong shape.

-Dry the wool flat, shape it while damp and let it dry in peace.
+Dry wool flat, shape it while damp, and let it dry slowly.

 6. Storing wool when damp or dirty

-Wool should always be kept clean and dry.
+Wool should always be stored clean and dry.

 Why is this a problem?